Fight to WinSlate

 Better Staff, More Engagement

-How many times have you heard the phrases “there’s nothing I can do” and “it’s the needs of the business” from a union rep?
+How many times have you heard phrases like “go talk to HR” and “the company can do that” from a union rep?

 01